 With an effective subscriber-level watermarking solution, you can close the loop and start to lock down piracy at its source.

-Friend MTS reviewed the pros and cons of A/B variant (server-side) and client-composited (client-side) watermarking and looked at how they are deployed and function.
+Friend MTS reviewed the pros and cons of A/B variant (server-side) and client-composited (server-side + client-side) watermarking in an OTT environment and looked at how they are deployed and function.
 Client-composited is the clear winner with its rapid detection of content theft, lower overall cost, reduced deployment complexity, faster time-to-market, and higher adaptability to attacks on watermarks.

 In looking at the characteristics of an effective client-composited watermarking service, Friend MTS outlined its Advanced Subscriber Identification (ASiD) service, which has retained its agility to fend off attacks and has proven robustness in both broadcast and OTT environments.
 They highlighted the importance of a watermarking provider not only keeping up with the latest pirate schemes but staying ahead of them.
 They also detailed the key watermarking features of speed, global reach and ability to deliver through a multi-CDN service – all within the context of live sports and entertainment, pay-per-view and on-demand content.